xurxodiz/sorin/README.md

 But, what's this? **enviar** is already a word!
 That's not fun.
 To check that the output is always new (not in the source corpus), pass the `-k` flag:

     $ cat dict.txt | scripts/markov -l dict.json -d "" -k
     conalsaprota

+Or, with the `-c` flag for corpus:

+    $ scripts/markov -c dict.txt -l dict.json -d "" -k
+    conalsaprota

 Much better :)